David L. Pulfrey

 Picture

 D.L.
-Pulfrey received the B.Sc. and Ph.D. degrees in electrical engineering from the University of Manchester, England in 1965 and 1968, respectively.
+Pulfrey received the B.Sc. and Ph.D. degrees in Electrical Engineering from the University of Manchester, England in 1965 and 1968, respectively.
 Since 1969 he has been on the faculty in the Electrical Engineering Department at the University of British Columbia, Vancouver, B.C., Canada.
+He retired in 2011, and is now Professor Emeritus.

-He teaches and researches in the area of semiconductor devices.
-He has received awards for his teaching at the university-, provincial- and international-levels: inaugural winner of UBC's Teaching Prize for Engineering in 1990; the 2009 Teaching Award for Excellence in Engineering and Geoscience Education from the Association of Professional Engineers and Geoscientists of British Columbia; the 2009 Education Award from the IEEE Electron Devices Society.
-He has received recognition for his research work by being made Fellow of IEEE (2000) and the Canadian Academy of Engineering (2002).
+He taught and researched in the area of semiconductor devices.
+He received awards for his teaching at the university-, provincial- and international-levels: inaugural winner of UBC's Teaching Prize for Engineering in 1990; the 2009 Teaching Award for Excellence in Engineering and Geoscience Education from the Association of Professional Engineers and Geoscientists of British Columbia; the 2009 Education Award from the IEEE Electron Devices Society.
+He received recognition for his research work by being made Fellow of IEEE (2000) and the Canadian Academy of Engineering (2002).

-He has written 3 books: "Understanding Modern Transistors and Diodes", which is to appear in February 2010; "Introduction to Microelectronic Devices" in 1989 with Garry Tarr; "Photovoltaic Power Generation" in 1979.
+He has written 3 books: "Understanding Modern Transistors and Diodes" (2010); "Introduction to Microelectronic Devices" in 1989 with Garry Tarr; "Photovoltaic Power Generation" in 1979.
 He has written book chapters on heterojunction bipolar transistors for Wiley's Encyclopedia of Electrical and Electronic Engineering (1999) and for Roblin and Rohdin's "High-speed heterostructure devices" (2002).

 He has published over 130 refereed articles on the topics of: electrical breakdown in thin dielectrics; the preparation and properties of plasma-anodized thin oxide films; the analysis and fabrication of surface junction solar cells; the modeling and reliability of high-gain polysilicon-emitter transistors; the analysis of silicon MIS tunnel junction structures and related devices; circuit techniques and algorithmic macrocell generation for CMOS VLSI; the compact modeling of bipolar heterostructures (supported by Nortel, Ottawa in the 1990's); the development of physical and predictive models for carbon nanotube devices, both as high-performance transistors and as biomolecular sensors.